Fast-food customers are back, but workers are not. It’s triggering major change.

 For many fast-food establishments, the pandemic has accelerated a trend toward online and app-based ordering, and drive-through technology.

-At Yum!
-Brands, revenue soared 34 percent, to $1.6 billion, in the most recent quarter — momentum that CEO David Gibbs said was underpinned by the Louisville-based company’s digital investments and “ability to serve customers through multiple on- and off-premise channels.”
-In a July 29 earnings call, he noted that digital sales, including online orders for pickup and delivery, are up 35 percent year-over-year.
-Meanwhile, roughly 1 percent of its KFC stores and 2 percent of its Pizza Hut locations were temporarily closed at the end of the June, according to its earnings report.

-McDonald’s also reported strong second quarter gains, boosted by growth in its delivery and digital platforms and higher menu prices.
+McDonald’s also reported strong-second quarter gains, boosted by growth in its delivery and digital platforms and higher menu prices.
 U.S. sales were 25.9 percent higher than the same period in 2020 and 14.9 percent above where they were in a pre-pandemic 2019, the company said.

 The average cost to close a restaurant to improve or add an advanced drive-through ranges from $125,000 to $250,000, according to Aaron Allen, founder and chief executive of restaurant consultancy Aaron Allen & Associates.
 But he said stores can recover the investment quickly by boosting sales, removing bottlenecks and ultimately increasing profitability.